networkservicemesh/deployments-k8s/apps/admission-webhook-k8s/README.md

 In order for the changes below to work, they must be made before step 2.

-As the first step for all cases below delete the spiffeid Spire webhook template if it exists, or skip it's installation step if you haven't configured Spire yet:
+As the first step for all cases below delete the spiffeid Spire webhook template if it exists:
 ```bash
   $ kubectl delete clusterspiffeid.spire.spiffe.io/nsm-workloads-webhook
 ```
+or skip it's installation step if you haven't configured Spire yet

 ## Use existing certificates